catseye/Robin/README.markdown

   sets, with each operation ensuring the set elements are unique in the list.

+* Write a `pixley` module which exports only the identifiers supported by Pixley.
+This could be imported, instead of `core`, to emulate Pixley in Robin.

 ### Documentation ###

 * Document the `boolean` module.